Veterinary Diagnostic Lab

 With our diagnostic imaging capabilities, we can efficiently produce accurate diagnostic information about your pet's condition so treatment can begin as soon as possible.

-In-House Lab & Veterinary Pharmacy in Smyrna
+In-House Lab & Veterinary Pharmacy in Smyrna, GA

 Performing diagnostic tests in-house allows us to get results quickly, meaning your pet can get immediate treatment for their condition or illness.